 My stammer can be triggered by stress or nerves, and being in a relationship triggers both.

 Through my first and second years I started to get my confidence back and I became my sassy and confident self once more.
 Now entering my third year of Journalism, I have smashed my placements at the likes of Loose Women and Newsround.
 I am proud of my progression in life and not letting anything hold me back.

 The only aspect I haven’t quite managed to get a hold of is relationships.
 I believe my stammer can be triggered by stress or nerves, and being in a relationship triggers both.
 I have found luck, but never anything long-term.
 I do believe one day I will have the courage to ignore this and not let it put me off getting into relationships.

 Having a stammer should never define who you are, and it certainly shouldn’t hold anyone back.
 If you’re reading this and you have a stammer – know you aren’t alone.
 I thought for a long time that I was alone, and no one could relate to me.
 This impacted massively on my mental health and even sometimes my social life.
 I do put a smile on my face as much as I can, but behind that smile is someone trying to speak their mind.
 It’s someone that has this invisible wall coming down and stopping them from speaking.

 If you’re reading this and you don’t have a stammer, if there’s one thing I can say, it’s be nice.
 You never know what battle someone is facing, even if they’re standing right in front of you.

 If you’d like to help with stammering, including finding your local NHS speech & language therapy service, see our Therapy & courses section.

 Would you like to contribute an article for our site?
-Find out how by clicking here.
+See Submit Something For The Site.